awslabs/duvet/specs/duvet-specification.md

 - list
 - table

-In the case of requirement terminated by a list, the text proceeding the list MUST be concatenated with each element of the list to form a requirement.
+In the case of the requirement being terminated by a list, the text proceeding the list MUST be concatenated with each element of the list to form a requirement.
 Taking the above list as an example,